Tim Spooneybarger

 He started 2003 with the Marlins, appearing in 33 games before going on the disabled list with elbow tendinitis; the team went on to win the 2003 World Series.
 Before beginning a rehabilitation assignment, he was forced to have Tommy John surgery and miss the entire 2004 season.

-On July 20, 2005, while rehabilitating, he left the game due to pain and later learned he would have to undergo Tommy John surgery for a second time.
-The Marlins released him after the 2005 season and Spooneybarger would be out of professional baseball for the next two years.
+On July 20, 2005, while rehabilitating with the High–A Jupiter Hammerheads, he left the game due to pain and later learned he would have to undergo Tommy John surgery for a second time.
+On October 3, 2005, Marlins released Spooneybarger, and he would be out of professional baseball for the next two years.